iklaw/LITA-Projects-2024/README.md

 ### Tools used
 1. Microsoft Excel for Data Cleaning, Analysis, and Visualisation [Download here](https://www.microsoft.con)
 2. Structured Query Language for Querying of Data
-3. Github for building Portfolio
+3. Github for Building Portfolio

+### Data Cleaning and Preparation